reubenharry/website/content/blog/languagemodels.md

 [^2]: Fodor and other philosophers take this to its most literal conclusion by envisioning a *Language of Thought*, which, like a programming language, is a compositional, and is used by the mind to describe the manifest image.

+As far as linguistic meaning goes, this bridge is probably most famously represented by Montague's assertion that

+> There is in my opinion no important theoretical difference between natural languages and the artificial languages of logicians...

-This reliance on the "bridge" holds true also for more contemporary varieties of classical cognitive science, like its Bayesian incarnation, in which an agent performs inference to answer the question: what must the world (the manifest image) be like given the sensory data I am receiving?
+The reliance on the "bridge" holds true also for more contemporary varieties of classical cognitive science, like its Bayesian incarnation, in which an agent performs inference to answer the question: what must the world (the manifest image) be like given the sensory data I am receiving?

 Even many practitioners of statistical AI have internalized this perspective, so that their efforts are put towards extracting semantic content from neural models, on the principle that this is what it *means* to talk about understanding in an intelligent system.